 Funding: M Vijay-Kumar is supported by grant from the National Institutes of Health R01 (DK097865).
 V Singh is supported by CCFA’s Research Fellowship Award.
 BS Yeoh is supported by NIH T32 (T32AI074551).

-Provenance: This is a Guest Perspective commissioned by Section Editor Fengbo Tan (Department of Gastrointestinal Surgery, Xiangya Hospital, Central South University, Changsha, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Fengbo Tan (Department of Gastrointestinal Surgery, Xiangya Hospital, Central South University, Changsha, China).

 - Kaiko GE, Ryu SH, Koues OI, et al. The Colonic Crypt Protects Stem Cells from Microbiota-Derived Metabolites.
 Cell 2016;165:1708-20.
 [Crossref] [PubMed]

 - Cummings JH, Pomare EW, Branch WJ, et al. Short chain fatty acids in human large intestine, portal, hepatic and venous blood.
 Gut 1987;28:1221-7.
 [Crossref] [PubMed]

 - den Besten G, van Eunen K, Groen AK, et al. The role of short-chain fatty acids in the interplay between diet, gut microbiota, and host energy metabolism.
 J Lipid Res 2013;54:2325-40.
 [Crossref] [PubMed]

 - Ng AN, de Jong-Curtain TA, Mawdsley DJ, et al. Formation of the digestive system in zebrafish: III.
 Intestinal epithelium morphogenesis.
 Dev Biol 2005;286:114-35.
 [Crossref] [PubMed]